aws-samples/aws-modernization-workshop-for-newrelic/content/pixie/using_pixie/scenario_2.md

 We have been getting reports that certain customers are getting 404 errors in our app!
 Let's try to figure out what's going on here.
 ![image](/images/pixie/2-tweet.png)
 ### Replicating the Issue
 First, try requesting for the `PIXIE` hat on your frontend by  - it shouldn't work.
 Remember to use `kubectl get services` in order to get the URL.
 Then, try out any other hat; Bob Ross should pop up.

+{{% notice tip %}}
+Reload the webpage if the `PIXIE` hat isn't showing up in your frontend.
+{{% /notice %}}

 ![ezgif-4-a3dc76ed42f6](/images/pixie/2-gif.gif)

 The request doesn't seem to work for the `PIXIE` hat but does work for others, like `pepe`.
 Let's dig into this further.